voschezang/coding-handbook/quotes.md

 * Effectiveness > Efficiency.
 * Slow down to speed up.
 Humans were not made for constant motion.
     * Take regular breaks.
 Take time to orient yourself and reflect.
-Sometimes you have to take a step back to move forward.
+Take a step back to move forward.
     * Make room to make improvements (plan in slack).
     * Prioritizing too many tasks both prevents focussing and reduces the time to adjust priorities.
 * Change is not a solution but a process.
 It's a balance between relying on you [priori](https://en.wikipedia.org/wiki/A_priori_and_a_posteriori) and updating your [posterior](https://en.wikipedia.org/wiki/Posterior_probability).